datocms/gatsby-source-datocms/README.md

 }
 ```

-This package exposes a `HelmetDatoCms` component and a `GatsbyDatoCmsMetaTags`
+This package exposes a `HelmetDatoCms` component and a `GatsbyDatoCmsSeoMetaTags`
 GraphQL fragment to make it easier use these information in your website:

 PS.
 [Due to a limitation of GraphiQL](https://github.com/graphql/graphiql/issues/612),
-you can not currently use the `GatsbyDatoCmsMetaTags` fragment in the GraphiQL IDE.
+you can not currently use the `GatsbyDatoCmsSeoMetaTags` fragment in the GraphiQL IDE.

 ```js
 import React from 'react'